-Although women don’t have beards, the development of chin hair is not something unusual.
+Although women don’t have usually have full-grown beards, the development of chin hair is not something unusual.
 It’s common to see a few visible strands of hair standing out from time.
-Overall, every woman has a few strands of hair on their chin.
-This is a normal occurrence only that it’s not highly visible.
+Every woman has a few strands of hair on their chin.
+This is a normal occurrence even though it’s not highly visible.

 This is the number one cause of the growth of chin hair in women.
 For instance, during puberty, the body may experience an increase in the level of androgen hormone.
 As a result, this hormone causes the hair follicles to enlarge.
 The eventual result is the growth of darker and coarser chin hair.

 Naturally, every human being has androgen.
 However, men have more androgen than women.
 And it’s for this reason that their facial features involve the growth of excessive chin hair.

-Note: a slight change in both female and male sex hormones can easily create an imbalance.
+A slight change in both female and male sex hormones can easily create an imbalance.
 This may lead to the rapid growth of facial hair in areas such as the chin.

 When women use illegally bought anabolic steroids for gym or sports, they risk developing facial hair.
 So, if you are a woman and want to use a class C drug, make sure that it’s prescribed and purchased from a verified pharmacy.

 Rapid Weight Changes

-Rapid and massive weight changes is another cause of hair growth in women’s chin.
-From research studies, it has been established that a significant weight gain or weight loss coincided with the growth of chin hair in women.
+Research has established that a significant weight gain or weight loss coincided with the growth of chin hair in women.
 Obesity, for instance, causes an imbalance in both male and female hormones.
-Note that hormonal imbalance has a huge impact on the growth of facial hair.
+Note that even a small hormonal imbalance has a huge impact on the growth of facial hair.

 When there is a sudden and excessive growth of facial hair on an area such as the chin, this condition is normally referred to as hypertrichosis or more specifically in women, hirsutism.

 Polycystic ovary syndrome (PCOS)

 PCOS affects the ovaries by causing irregular periods, high levels of male hormones, and sparking the growth of tiny ovarian cysts.
-It may also result in weight gain which, which as mentioned above, may spark the unwanted growth of chin hair in women.
+It may also result in weight gain which, as mentioned above, may spark the unwanted growth of chin hair in women.

 These androgen-secreting tumors may be accompanied by high levels of testosterone.
 And it’s known that a high level of male hormone in a woman’s body may easily lead to the growth of chin hair.

 Non-classic congenital-adrenal hyperplasia (NCAH)

 The rapid growth of excess facial hair such as chin hair is one of the main symptoms of this disease.
 It may also cause menstrual irregularity, a symptom that’s also associated with PCOS.

-This is a syndrome that’s caused by high levels of cortisol hormone.
+Cushing syndrome is caused by high levels of cortisol hormone.
 Cushing syndrome can occur after prolonged use of corticosteroids.
 Besides that, it may occur if your body decides to produce extremely high levels of cortisol hormone.